ibm-cloud-docs/ContinuousDelivery/responsibilities_cd.md

 To mirror a {{site.data.keyword.gitrepos}} repo, complete the following steps:

-1. [Create a blank GitLab project](https://us-south.git.cloud.ibm.com/help/gitlab-basics/create-project.md#blank-projects){: external} in the target repo.
+1. Create a blank GitLab project in the target repo.
 Do not initialize this project with a README file.
 1. [Create a personal access token](https://us-south.git.cloud.ibm.com/help/user/profile/personal_access_tokens.md#creating-a-personal-access-token){: external} with the `write_repository` scope in the target region.
 Save a copy of this token.
 1. Use [Push mirroring](https://us-south.git.cloud.ibm.com/help/user/project/repository/repository_mirroring.md#pushing-to-a-remote-repository-core){: external} to push the source repo to the target repo: